proxytranslation/user-docs/dashboard2/pages_list.md

 The most important part of the process is defining the right **regular expression (regex)** for your needs.
 (You can find an online regex tester [_here_](https://regex101.com/).)

-Once you have your regular expression ready, by checking the checkbox _Dry run: preview the URLs to be deleted_ and clickick the **Preview** button, you can run a preview of the pages that are about to be deleted to avoid incidents like deleting pages by mistake, and you can also check if the pattern matching found each and every page you intend to get rid of.
+Once you have your regular expression ready, by checking the checkbox _Dry run: preview the URLs to be deleted_ and clicking the **Preview** button, you can run a preview of the pages that are about to be deleted to avoid incidents like deleting pages by mistake, also allowing you to check if the pattern matching found every page you intend to delete.

 Once you made sure you want to delete all the pages in the preview, just uncheck the checkbox _Dry run: preview the URLs to be deleted_ and hit the **Delete** button.

-You will get notifications through the process.
+You will get notifications in the process.
 Once the page deletion is ready, you can refresh the pages list, and the desired pages should be removed.

 Deleting pages from the project does not prevent them from being re-added, at least not in itself (for that, additional configuration is needed that actually addresses the root cause of the page being added, for example ignoring query parameters or excluding pages from the Crawls).